google/WebFundamentals/src/content/en/tools/lighthouse/audits/webp.md

 project_path: /web/tools/_project.yaml
 book_path: /web/tools/_book.yaml
-description: Reference documentation for the "Serve Images As WebP" Lighthouse audit.
+description: Reference documentation for the "Serve Images in Next-Gen Formats" Lighthouse audit.

-{# wf_updated_on: 2017-12-11 #}
+{# wf_updated_on: 2017-12-15 #}
 {# wf_published_on: 2017-06-20 #}
 {# wf_blink_components: N/A #}

-# Serve Images As WebP  {: .page-title }
+# Serve Images in Next-Gen Formats  {: .page-title }

 ## Overview {: #overview }

-WebP is a new image format that provides better lossy and lossless compression for images on the web, compared to PNG and JPEG.
-Encoding your images in WebP rather than JPEG or PNG means that they will load faster and consume less cellular data.
+JPEG 2000, JPEG XR, and WebP are image formats that have superior compression and quality characteristics compared to their older JPEG and PNG counterparts.
+Encoding your images in these formats rather than JPEG or PNG means that they will load faster and consume less cellular data.

+WebP is supported in Chrome and Opera and provides better lossy and lossless compression for images on the web.
 See [A New Image Format For The Web](/speed/webp/) for more on WebP.

 ## Recommendations {: #recommendations }